Learn the Art of Embroidery

 - A design

 The hoop is used to stretch the fabric to support even stitching.
-The hoop is held by one hand while you stitch along the designated lines of the pattern.
-This allows this needlecraft to be portable and you can be stitching to while away the time while waiting in a doctor's office and waiting in a line.
+The hoop is held with one hand while you stitch along the designated lines of the pattern with the other hand.
+Embroidering by hand, like knitting, is a portable needle work which may be done in any location.

 Categories of Beginner Embroidery